Houston Child Injury Attorneys

 - Dangerous property.
 Children tend to get into places where they don’t belong.
 Under the theory of attractive nuisance, owners must ensure dangerous features on their property are inaccessible to minors, even when they’re trespassing.
 These objects can include pools, trampolines, hot tubs, man-made ponds, and old appliances.

-Our attorneys work to find out how your child’s injury happened, who caused the accident that led to their injuries, and what party or parties should be held responsible.
+Our personal injury attorneys work to find out how your child’s injury happened, who caused the accident that led to their injuries, and what party or parties should be held responsible.
 We understand you want justice and help for your family, and we’re here to help.

 Can I represent my child in a Houston personal injury claim?